 Carolina Caycedo is a London-born, Colombian, Los Angeles-based multi-media artist whose practice posits “territorial resistance, solidarity economies, and housing as a human right.”
-In advance of her upcoming solo exhibition at the Art Gallery of Guelph in the Fall of 2020, she has answered a few questions that lead us to a deeper understanding of artistic motivations, her hopes for audience engagement, and her overall practice through themes of ecofeminism, decolonization and environmental justice.
+In advance of her upcoming solo exhibition at the Art Gallery of Guelph in the Fall of 2020, A Landscape Is Never Natural, she has answered a few questions that lead us to a deeper understanding of artistic motivations, her hopes for audience engagement, and her overall practice through themes of ecofeminism, decolonization and environmental justice.

 1) Your work frequently explores interstices of eco-criticism and colonization.
 Can you please speak to the ways in which these intersections can potentially be positioned as sites of resistance?